Identification with Christ Frees Us From the Law’s Dominion

 2 For the married woman is bound by law to her husband so long as he is alive; but if the husband should die, she is clear from the law of the husband: 3 so then, the husband being alive, she shall be called an adulteress if she be to another man; but if the husband should die, she is free from the law, so as not to be an adulteress, though she be to another man.

 vv.2-3 Death Breaks the Marriage Bond.
-If a woman (Jewish) gets married to a man (the Law), and he turns out to be strict and hard to get along with (like the righteous requirements of the Law) it’s too bad.
-She is stuck “til death do us part”.
+Paul uses the illustration of marriage to clarify how legal bonds are dissolved by death.
+A woman is bound to her husband while he lives, but death frees her from that obligation and allows her to be joined to another without guilt.
+Death must come in.
+If a woman is married to a man, and he turns out to be strict and hard to get along with it’s too bad.
+She must remain “til death do us part”.
+The type is clear.
+The woman is a Jew, and the Law is her first husband.
 The expression “the law of the husband” refers to the legal principle of marriage.
 But death is something that breaks the marriage bond, and it frees her to be married to a new, nicer husband.
-NOTE: this is not teaching that the Law has died (see v.4) but simply the principle that death breaks the force of the Law.
+This is not teaching that the Law has died (see v.4) but simply the principle that death breaks the force of the Law.
+In the analogy, it is the husband who dies; in the spiritual application, it is the believer who dies.
 It is moral adultery to take a second husband while the first lives, and it is spiritual adultery to try to be under Christ’s headship and the Law’s dominion at the same time.
 This is a strong argument, and one that the Judaizing teachers would do well to understand.
 It isn’t just that it doesn’t work practically, but it is spiritually wrong.
+This is the basis for us to reject of any attempt to combine the Law and Christ as co-rulers over the Christian life.
+Just as a woman cannot have two husbands, a believer cannot live under both the Law and Christ—they are mutually exclusive.
+Death to the Law clears the way for union with Christ.
 Once again, death results in freedom.
 In this case, freedom to remarry in good standing with God.
 The word “married to another” (3X) is not in the original.
 It should be translated “belong to another”, because marriage to Christ is still future (Rev. 19:7-10)!

 Applying the Principle to Deliverance of Jewish Believers (vv.4-6)